What are dental composite veneers?

 The other question is about the health and safety of your smile.
 You’ll read all about how porcelain veneers can ‘ruin your smile’ etc etc and this is to some extent true.
 Like we said, each time you touch a tooth with a drill it increases it’s risk of failing.
 Also veneers need to be maintained and replaced a number of times in a patient’s lifetime.
+Even if they look after them with regular appointments with the dental hygienist.
 Composite veneers on the other hand do not carry any of these risks.

 *You should be checking reviews before you choose a dentist.
 You can see ours here*

 Sure they may chip off but you can get them bonded back on or remade for very little cost.
 If you get composite bonding at Smileworks we guarantee our work and will fix your chips and cracks up for free if they are not caused by your own neglect.
 So resin bonding is arguably much safer for your smile than porcelain veneers.
 It’s a conservative, less invasive method that is fully reversible, unlike veneers that are a huge decision and an even bigger investment that must be considered carefully.

 We’ve already discussed this briefly but to learn more about the price of veneers see our main article on veneers cost here.
 If you’re interested in getting cheap veneers abroad then follow the link here.

 Composite veneers last 5-10 years and cost between £200-£400 per tooth.
 Porcelain lasts 10-25 years, costing between £650-£950 per tooth.
 Composite is minimally invasive and doesn’t damage the underlying tooth structure, making it popular with younger patients.
 It’s also a single appointment procedure which many find more convenient.